zyfjeff/zyfjeff.github.io/docs/编程语言/cpp/tips/tips-42.md

+---
+hide:
+  - toc        # Hide table of contents
+---
-## Tip of the Week #42: Prefer Factory Functions to Initializer Methods
+# Tip of the Week #42: Prefer Factory Functions to Initializer Methods

 > Originally posted as totw/42 on 2013-05-10
 > By Geoffrey Romer [(gromer@google.com)](mailto:gromer@google.com)